-How much do you feel you still truly understand venue marketing in today’s ever-involving digital world of snaps, stories, fluctuating industry relationships and new commission structures?
+How much do you feel you still truly understand venue marketing?
+In today’s digital world of snaps, stories, influencers and more, it can be hard to keep up.

-To add a little something extra to your game plan this year, we tucked in 50+ solid venue marketing ideas (some in each of the categories below) you can start using immediately to rev up your discoverability.
+To help with your marketing game plan this year, we’re sharing in 50+ solid venue marketing ideas you can start using immediately to rev up your discoverability

 - In-person influence

 It starts in the middle: The smallest area with the highest amount of influence.
 Transversely, reach works the opposite direction: The outside rings (web and public channels) give you more reach.